 Where some small estates are concerned, a will may not have to be probated.
 If the value of the assets in the estate is below a threshold established by state law, a short estate proceeding may avoid the probate process entirely.

 The administration of estates is complex and varies quite a bit from individual to individual -- while dying without a will complicates matters even more.
-If you have any particular estate administration needs, an attorney could help.
-Get a free evaluation of your legal needs from an estate planning attorney.
+If you have any particular estate administration needs, an estate planning attorney will be able to explain the process and handle the details in order to serve your family's best interests.